 Tony Eaude gave the Christian Schiller lecture on Thursday April 19th 2018 at the University of Greenwich which co-sponsored the lecture with the National Association for Primary Education.
 The title is ‘Re-humanising primary education -placing trust in teachers, learning from the legacy of Christian Schiller’.
 The text is available at schillerlecture2018 (pdf, 530K) .The lecture was repeated near Oxford on Monday 24th September 2018.
 A podcast of a conversation about some of Tony Eaude’s thinking is available on this link from Education on Fire.

-Tony Eaude has been asked to give the 2021 Christian Schiller lecture on Monday 8th March 2021 as the keynote of the NAPE virtual conference.
-The title will be ‘Why a balanced and broadly-based curriculum matters -particularly for young children and those from disadvantaged backgrounds’.
+He was asked to give the 2021 Christian Schiller lecture on Monday 8th March 2021 as the keynote of the NAPE virtual conference.
+This was on the theme of ‘Why a balanced and broadly-based curriculum matters –particularly for young children and those from disadvantaged backgrounds’.
 The text and a video of the lecture and other presentations at the conference can be seen on https://www.nape.org.uk/post-conference-slides

 Following the decision that the Ofsted Framework will require inspectors to ‘take account of spiritual, moral, social and cultural development’ in their judgements about the overall provision made by schools, Tony Eaude, in 2011-2, led a series of seminars, both national and local, on ‘Understanding and meeting Ofsted’s requirement to ‘take account’ of spiritual, moral, social and cultural development’.
 These are based on research into SMSC and the new Evaluation Schedule for the Ofsted Framework which came into force in January 2012, giving a new emphasis to SMSC especially in judging the overall effectivenesss of a school, in whatever phase.
 He is available for training, seminars and other events to discuss what this entails and the implications for schools in terms of both gathering evidence and school development.
 He has chaired and spoken at several national conferences on ‘Fundamental British Values’.
 Any groups of schools, individual schools, other groups or individuals interested in knowing more or booking a similar seminar should contact Tony Eaude.